-Meghan Markle & Prince Harry Are ‘Absolute Soulmates,’ Says Photographer Misan Harriman
+Meghan Markle & Prince Harry Are 'Absolute Soulmates,' Says Photographer Misan Harriman

 Misan revealed that Meghan and Harry appeared to be comfortable in the photograph, so much so that they were not aware he was shooting them.
 He said that when you see people who have the connection they have, it's like reading the pages of a book.
 He said that the photograph captured their "truth."

-Misan remarked that he was happy to help share in the duo’s happiness after Meghan suffered a miscarriage in July 2020.

-“To be asked to help share this absolute joy after such an unimaginable loss and heartache is a marker of true friendship,” he continued.
-“Meg reminded me that had I not introduced her to a mutual friend, then she wouldn’t have met Harry.
-I’m grateful for whatever small part I played.”
+Misan remarked that he was happy to help share in the duo's happiness after Meghan suffered a miscarriage in July 2020."To be asked to help share this absolute joy after such an unimaginable loss and heartache is a marker of true friendship," he continued.
+"Meg reminded me that had I not introduced her to a mutual friend, then she wouldn't have met Harry.
+I'm grateful for whatever small part I played."

 The laid-back feel of their latest photo demonstrates the way Meghan and Harry are navigating their lives since stepping down from their roles as senior royals in early 2020.